 - Exercise.
-Aerobic exercise (exercise that makes your heart beat faster, such as walking) can help decrease pain, regulate stress, and increase overall well-being.
+Try aerobic exercise.
+This is exercise that makes your heart beat faster, such as walking..
+It can help decrease pain, regulate stress, and increase overall well-being.
 Talk with your doctor before starting any exercise program.

 - Try a relaxation technique.
 For example, you can try meditation, yoga, mindful breathing exercises, warm showers, or gentle stretching.

-Memorial Sloan Kettering (MSK) offers many different support services.
-Talk with your healthcare team about which services may be best for you.
+MSK offers many different support services.
+Talk with your care team about which services may be best for you.
 They can also give you a referral, if needed.

 Evelyn H. Lauder Breast Center Boutique